sithu/cmpe273-fall16/lab1/README.md

 ```
 > Example: Under the "URL" column, "192.168.99.100" is the IP of your container.

-* [10] Open this URL in a web browser and you will see the Hello message.
+* [10] Open this URL in a web browser.
+If you see the Hello message, you can now commit all three files into your Github repo (cmpe273-lab1).

 ```sh
 http://{IP_FROM_STEP_9}:5000/